celluloid/celluloid/README.md

 the object-oriented mechanisms for structuring code, such as classes and inheritance, are separate from the concurrency mechanisms, such as threads and locks.
-Celluloid combines these into a single structure, an active object running within a thread, called an "actor".
+Celluloid combines these into a single structure, an active object running within a thread, called an "actor", or in Celluloid vernacular, a "cell".

 By combining concurrency with object oriented programming, Celluloid frees you up from worry about where to use threads and locks.
 Celluloid combines them